KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 * Practical Use section could use some organizing for better flow
 * Practical use section repeats a lot of what summary says
-* Discuss how to measure numerical stability
-* Reorganize stability and accuracy sections
+* reorganzie stability, accuracy, error estimation sections

 ## References
 1. Atkinson, K. (2007).
 Numerical Analysis.
 Scholarpedia, 2(8), 3163. [(link)](http://www.scholarpedia.org/article/Numerical_methods)